-C may Question 1 rvey Question 1 Sh ould the teacher be, serious or relaxed?
-1 Usually, relaxed is good, but when we are bad, please give us a serious manner.
+Table 3.
+Teacher's Mindset Sur Survey Question 1 Should the teacher be, serious or relaxed?
+1 Usually, relaxed is good, but when we are bad, 1 please give us a serious manner.
 2 Both and in turns, please.
-3 Either way is okay.
-Su rvey Question 2 In specific, why will you participate in the presentation cor ntest (PC)?
+3 3 Either way is okay.
+Sur Survey Question 2 In s In specific, why will you participate in the presentation con itest (PC)?
 To tell the truth, I am not the kind of person who is 1 willing to attend the PC, but since I was chosen as one of the best speakers, I started to feel like attending.
 2 I want to try anything I can to improve my English.
-I want to improve my English ability, using 2 presentation and communication skills that I learned in 3 the Advanced Course presentation class.
+I want to improve my English ability, using 3 presentation and communication skills that I learned in 3 the Advanced Course presentation class.
 Plus, I want to make a good memory during my school years.
-Su rvey Question 3 Wł nat is the priority of the PC for you?
+Sur vey Question 3 Wh at is the priority of the PC for you?
 This year, I have to job-hunt and I have to finish my 1 research.
 I want to be able to coordinate the presentation practice with these two.
 Precision in pronunciation, because even if you make a 2 correct English sentence, if your pronunciation is bad, it is hard to carry a conversation.
 3 It is third behind finding a job and doing my research.
-Survey Question 4 w important is the PC to you?
-Since I do not get many opportunities to speak English, 1 attending the PC would offer a good experience.
-It is important because I get to use English in a 2 practical manner.
-L r
+Survey Question 4 How important is the PC to you?
+1 Since I do not get many opportunities to speak English, 1 attending the PC would offer a good experience.
+2 It is important because I get to use English in a practical manner.

 Table 3.
 Teacher's Mindset (Cont.)

-I have to say that it is less important compared with 3 research for graduation and job hunting because these two are the most important reasons I chose the Kosen in the first place.
+I have to say that it is less important compared with research for graduation and job hunting because these two are the most important reasons I chose the Kosen in the first place.
 But, besides these two, the contest is the most important, and I want to win!

-Survey Question 5 What is a good way for the native-English speaking teacher and the Japanese students to communicate to avoid cultural misunderstandings?
-Both parties should understand each other.
-It might be 1 a good idea to have a mediator who understands both cultures.
-2 Other than the lecture topics, it is important to exchange our culture through broader topics.
-3 I have never felt the difference in ideas, so don't know 3 the answer.
+Survey Question 5

+What is a good way for the native-English speaking teacher and the Japanese students to communicate to avoid cultural misunderstandings?

+- Both parties should understand each other.
+It might be a good idea to have a mediator who understands both cultures. - Other than the lecture topics, it is important to exchange our culture through broader topics. - I have never felt the difference in ideas, so don't know the answer.